hejiepn/massive_parallel_fir_filter/docs/project/high_level.rst

 Contains at least

 * operating environment (e.g. hardware connected to the FPGA)
+* all connections to the environment using descriptive signal names
-* all Verilog modules
+* all HDL modules
-* all connections between modules and between modules and the environment using descriptive signal names
+* all connections between the HDL modules using descriptive signal names

 Focus should be the student level and your modules, the rest of the (supplied) rvlab shall be drawn in an abstracted manner.

+This picture is the most important part of your entire documentation!

 Software top level block diagram
 --------------------------------